 - 1 Tbsp Pure Maple Syrup

 Preheat oven to 350 degrees Fahrenheit.
-Line and lightly greasing three nine-inch, round, cake pans.
+Line and lightly greasing three eight-inch, round, cake pans.
 Set the pans aside.
 Stir together flour, baking soda, salt, cayenne, and cinnamon.

 Pour the batter evenly between to prepare cake pans, and bake for 30 minutes, or until a wooden pick inserted in center comes out clean.